salgado/vrx-awsrobomaker/README.md

 ```bash
 building > Successfully built 031e62208c11
 ```
-...and use to type the following command
+...and use to type the following command  (your generated 'docker id' will appear different than the example)

   ```bash
 bash vrx-aws-rundockek.sh 031e62208c11
 ```

+Now you have a ROS inside docker container.
+Just type ```rosversion -d```and check "noetic" response